 Base: metal rod Ø12 / Ø14 mm + powder coated

-Established in ’13, Simon Morasi Piperčić is a Zagreb-based design office that works on various projects ranging from furniture and spatial design to site-specific installations, art direction, and design consultancy.
+Founded in 2013, SMPDO is a Zagreb-based industrial design agency working on various projects ranging from industrial and spatial design to site-specific installations, art direction, and design consultancy.
 Their work has been published in several renowned magazines (Dezeen, Domus, Frame, Hypebeast…) and exhibited worldwide.

-The office has been granted with some of the most highly considered awards - German Design Award in 2017, Red Dot in ’13 and ’15 and Interior Innovation award in ’15.
-In ’14, they were a part of the team that designed Croatian pavilion at the Venice architecture biennale.
-Their work was published in several renowned magazines (Dezeen, Domus, Frame, Designboom, etc.) and exhibited worldwide.
+The office has been awarded some of the most prestigious prizes – German Brand Award 2021, the German Design Award 2017, Red Dot 2013 and 2015, and Interior Innovation Award 2015.
+In the year 2014, SMPDO was a part of the team that designed the Croatian pavilion at the Venice Architecture Biennale.
+His work has been published in several renowned magazines (Wallpaper*, Dezeen, Domus, Frame, Hypebeast…) and exhibited worldwide.

-Since the beginning, Prostoria has been developing an integrative approach, functioning as a collaboration platform that nourishes and stimulates continuous exchange of knowledge and experience between all the actors participating in the production of furniture.
-A dynamic workshop ambience has been created offering opportunities mainly to young designers to explore their ideas in excellent conditions and bring them to the highest level of design, functionality and technological artisanship.
-Many products have been developed over longer periods of time surpassing a number of iterations until reaching their final form, which would be impossible without the adequate support combining the contemporary technology and meticulous craftsmanship and handwork of the highest quality.
+Since the beginning, Prostoria has been developing an integrative approach, functioning as a collaboration platform that nourishes and stimulates a continuous exchange of knowledge and experience between all the actors participating in the production of furniture.
+A dynamic workshop ambiance has been created offering opportunities for designers to explore their ideas in excellent conditions and bring them to the highest level of design, functionality, and technological artisanship.
+Many products have been developed over long periods of time surpassing a number of iterations until reaching their final form, which would be impossible without adequate support combining contemporary technology and meticulous craftsmanship and handwork of the highest quality.
 Predominantly local materials are used, especially solid wood, and most of the production takes place within the company itself or in collaboration with local cooperatives.

-While the company’s catalogue also offers furniture based on tested models, Prostoria shows strategic and even passionate dedication to research-based design, convinced that authenticity has its place on the market but presents a special challenge in the times when it seems almost impossible to create truly innovative and fresh concepts.
-For that reason, Prostoria’s social responsibility and specific position have to be observed as a contribution to the evolution of design and readiness to take the risk in order to reach new values for the benefit of users and the culture.
-Thus, Prostoria stands as a project inside of which designers grow together with the company on the grounds of mutual trust and shared goals.
+While the company’s catalog also offers furniture based on tested models, Prostoria shows strategic and even passionate dedication to research-based design, convinced that authenticity has its place on the market but presents a special challenge in times when it seems almost impossible to create truly innovative and fresh concepts.
+For that reason, Prostoria’s social responsibility and specific position have to be observed as a contribution to the evolution of design and readiness to take risks in order to reach new values for the benefit of users and the culture.
+Thus, Prostoria stands as a project inside which designers grow together with the company on the grounds of mutual trust and shared goals.